AliceWonderMiscreations/SimpleCache/API.md

   This property only matters if you want the libsodium encryption features.
 On processors that support [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set), the AES-GCM cipher is the fastest cipher to use.
-This should be detected in your class `__construct()` function.
-This abstract class provides a concrete method your class can use to set this property when the class is instantiated.
+This is detected and set by the `checkForSodium()` function which should be called by your `__construct()` function if you are implementing the encryption features.

 * `protected $nonce = null;`
   Your class should not touch this property.
 In cryptography, a nonce does not